louiscouston/louiscouston.github.io/_pages/about.md

 * SLD: Subglacial Lake Dynamics (active)

-* SCENT: upSCale ENergy transfers in NaTure (dormant)
+* SCENT: upSCale Energy transfers in NaTure (dormant)

 *Go to the relevant tabs for more information.*